zavolanlab/CFI2021/README.md

 cd CFI2021
 ```

+Exact commands related to RNA-Seq data processing are described in `Preprocessing/README.md`.

 All the analyses related to transcripts' 3'ends are gathered in the notebook: `Terminal_Exons_Analysis/report.ipynb`.
 Please follow the code there to reproduce plots presented in Fig. 1.